• Skip to Content

 Shadowing or Work Experience

 Applicants must complete a shadowing experience with a practicing pathologists’ assistant in surgical pathology, or have applicable work experience.
-A statement regarding this experience is required in the application packet.
+A shadowing form regarding this experience is found on the program's website and is required for the application to be considered complete.
 Please contact the program specialist for assistance if necessary.

 Admissions Classifications

-Students must have a baccalaureate degree prior to beginning the professional sequence.
+Students must have a baccalaureate degree prior to beginning the program.
 The program has established the following admissions classifications:

-• Direct Admit: For current WVU students in the Histotechnology (HTL) and Medical Laboratory Science (MLS) Programs only.
-A limited number of students completing the bachelor of science program in the HTL and MLS programs who have a cumulative GPA of 3.25 by the end of their junior year may apply to the Pathologists’ Assistant Program.
-These students will be admitted into the program after successfully completing their HTL or MLS undergraduate degree.
+• Direct Admit: For current WVU students in the Biomedical Laboratory Diagnostics major in either the Histotechnology (HTL) or Medical Laboratory Science (MLS) Programs only.
+Students completing in the HTL and MLS programs who have a cumulative GPA of 3.25 by the end of their junior year may apply to the Pathologists’ Assistant Program as a direct admit.
+Qualified students will submit an application and follow the same interview process as general admission applicants.
+Any offer of admission as a direct admit is contingent upon successfully completing the HTL or MLS undergraduate degree.

 Each year, the Pathologists’ Assistant Program accepts 16 students.
 Applications are accepted between December 1 and March 15 for the class beginning the following January.
 The application fee is sixty dollars.
 A completed admissions packet contains the following:

-• Unofficial transcripts can be sent initially; however, the university must receive the official transcripts for all schools attended before an applicant can be accepted.
+• Unofficial transcripts can be sent initially for the application to be reviewed; however, the university must receive the official transcripts for all schools attended before an applicant can be officially accepted.

 Each applicant must arrange for transcripts to be sent directly from all institutions attended to the Office of Graduate Admissions.
 When the application is complete, the file is sent to the Pathologists’ Assistant Admissions Committee.
 Recommendation letters can be from faculty in a pre-requisite course, a lab professional with whom the applicant has worked, current employer, or professional peer.
 Interviews are granted to qualified applicants after the committee has reviewed the completed admissions packet.